In this section

 Welcome to Hale

 Hale is a private nonprofit that warmly welcomes visitors.
-While we invite the general public to freely use our trails, please know that on-site parking requires payment of a $10 daily parking fee (upon arrival; contactless payment is available and strongly encouraged) or purchase of an annual membership valid from Mar.
-1, 2023 through Feb.
-28, 2024.
-Members of Indigenous tribes are welcome to park free of charge.
+We invite the general public to freely use our trails.
+As of January 1, 2026, parking in lots accessible via our Main Entrance at 80 Carby Street is free, year-round.
+Parking in lots accessible via our South Entrance is limited to special events and program participation.
 Please review and abide by the following guidelines as you explore the property.
 We appreciate your cooperation and look forward to seeing you on the trails soon.

 Consider the weather, check current hours, make sure enough daylight remains, and note any trail closures.
 Trail conditions, weather, programs, and special events necessitate changes from time to time, so double-check Hale’s website and social media.